dotnet/csharplang/proposals/improved-interpolated-strings.md

 Note that these rules do not permit extension methods for the `TryFormat` calls.
 We could consider enabling that if we choose, but this is analogous to the enumerator pattern, where we allow `GetEnumerator` to be an extension method, but not `Current` or `MoveNext()`.

+These rules _do_ permit default parameters for the `TryFormat` calls, which will work with things like `CallerLineNumber` or `CallerArgumentExpression` (when supported by the language).

 #### Interpolated string builder conversion

 We add a new implicit conversion type: The _implicit\_string\_builder\_conversion_.
 An _implicit\_string\_builder\_conversion_ permits an _interpolated\_string\_expression_